Quantum state merging with bound entanglement

-\textbf{\emph{Single-shot versus asymptotic PQSM.}} In the following, we consider the situation where the total state $\rho=\rho^{ABC}$ has positive partial transpose with respect to the bipartition $AB$:$C$.
+In the following, we consider the situation where the total state $\rho=\rho^{ABC}$ has positive partial transpose with respect to the bipartition $AB$:$C$.
 The set of these states includes the aforementioned set of fully separable states.
-The following theorem shows that for all such states the single-copy fidelity is never smaller than for any number of copies. \begin{thm} Given a tripartite state $\rho=\rho^{ABC}$ which is PPT with respect to $AB$:$C$, the following inequality holds for any $n\geq1$: ${\cal F}_{\mathrm{PPT}}(\rho)\geq{\cal F}_{\mathrm{PPT}}(\rho^{\otimes n})$. \end{thm} This also implies that in this case the single-shot fidelity cannot be smaller than the asymptotic fidelity: ${\cal F}_{\mathrm{PPT}}(\rho)\geq{\cal F}_{\mathrm{PPT}}^{\infty}(\rho)$.
-We refer to the Supplemental Material for the proof.
+The following theorem shows that for all such states the single-copy fidelity is never smaller than for any number of copies. \begin{thm} Given a tripartite state $\rho=\rho^{ABC}$ which is PPT with respect to $AB$:$C$, the following inequality holds for any $n\geq1$: